climateintelligence/smartduck-docs/book/sections/guide_buildservice.md

 For data users, the prevailing *modus operandi* has traditionally been to download raw data locally to conduct analyses.
 As data volume grows, bandwidth and local storage capacity limits the type of science that individual scientists can perform.

 **Access to algorithms:**
 A high certainty and quality of scientific evidence is needed for information in a juridical context to regulate the conflict between economic development and environmental protection :cite:`Brown2019`.
-Therefor backend solutions to provide climate information for decision makers, need to be as much as possible 'error free'.
+Therefor backend solutions to provide climate information for decision makers, need to be as much as possible *error free*.
 The challenge of high-quality software solutions is illustrated with Linus's law that "given enough eyeballs, all bugs are shallow". :cite:`Raymond2001`.
 In free and open source for geospatial (FOSS4G) developments workflows, independent developer groups are collaborating in a win-win situation and ensuring a high-quality software product :cite:`Bahamdain2015`.
 Public repositories enabling a work efficient participating and knowledge sharing approach :cite:`Bejoy2010`.

 ### Interoperable
 Following the UNGGIM recommendations (2020) about 'Implementation and adoption of standards for the global geospatial information community' climate data should be organized following this [UNGIM recommendations](http://ggim.un.org/meetings/GGIM-committee/10th-Session/documents/E-C.20-2020-33-Add_1-Implementation-and-Adoption-of-Standards-21Jul2020.pdf).